Wire and Cable

 focus on a specific area:

-Wire and Cable—This group focuses developing requirements for wire
+- High Performance Wire & Cable—This group focuses developing requirements for wire

 and cable used in power and communication, including voice and data,